johnnyfeng/multipipe/README.md

 `%{index => value}` mapping indices to values, so you can technically do whatever you want with this.

-In fact, `param` is basically a macro version of `Map.put/3` and can be used to construct arbitrary maps at compile time:
+`param` is a macro version of `Map.put/3` and can be used to construct arbitrary maps at compile time:

     iex> player = param(:first_name, "Turd")
     ...>            |> param(:last_name, "Ferguson")